Most companies conduct employee engagement surveys because they want to gather the opinions of their staff. The challenge is then…

 Engage People for Higher Profits

 Recent studies and research lend support to the simple fact that happier employees increase productivity.
 This, in turn, helps drive higher profits.
-Below, are just a few examples:
+Below, are just a few examples of productive people strategies:

 A Gallup study in 2015 reports that 50.8% of the workforce in the US were ‘not engaged’.
 Furthermore, another 17.2% were ‘actively disengaged’.
 These employees, while not hostile, did the bare minimum.
 They made little effort to go the extra mile.
 Moreover, they were more likely to miss work and resign.